Empirical measurement of cosmic luminosity-angular distance relation: Conclusions

 \section{Conclusions}

-Early after the discovery of the universe expansion, Tolman proposed a surface brightness test as a mean to differentiate an expanding from a non-expanding universe.
+In the 1930s, early after the discovery of the redshift-distance relation, a debate emerged among physicist regarding the feasibility of a non-expanding or an expanding universe.
+Tolman proposed a surface brightness test as a mean to differentiate an expanding from a non-expanding universe.
 The test predicts the relation $\mu\sim(1+z)^{-4}$ for an expanding universe.
-Recently, \textit{expansion lensing} --a novel cosmological paradigm-- was presented providing a new assessment of the flux received from cosmological sources.
-Thus, \textit{expansion lensing} predicts surface brightness given by $\mu\sim(1+z)^{-2}$ and a luminosity-angular distances relation given by $d_L=d_A(1+z)^{n_c}$, with cosmic index $n_c=1$ rather than the value $n_c=2$ established by the standard model.

-In this paper, empirical evidences of the reality of the \textit{expansion lensing} paradigm are presented.
-On one hand, the method Cosmic Vector Inference is developed to determine the cosmic index.
-The method has been applied to the public SDSS DR15 catalog obtaining a value of $n_c=1.0\pm0.05$.
-On the other hand, the surface brightness-redshift relation has been derived and analysed from DR15 SDSS and PDR-2 VIPERS spectroscopic data releases.
-The results also provide arguments favoring \textit{expansion lensing} over \textit{Tolman's model}.

-Based on these results, a deep revision of methods involving luminosity as cosmological probes have to be performed under the new Expansion Lensing look.
-The Hubble constant and the density components of the Universe (i.e. dark matter, dark energy) have to be reassessed on such luminosity probes.
+It corresponds to $d_L=d_A(1+z)^\gamma$, with $\gamma=2$ for an expanding universe and $\gamma=1$ for a non-expanding one.
+Up to now, non-conclusive test have been performed on galaxy survey in this respect due to the unknown possible galaxies' evolution.

+In this work we have developed Cosmic Redshift Inference, a photometric redshift method that it is able to isolate the dimming due to the redshift from the measured magnitude, allowing us to measure the value of $\gamma$.
+The method has been applied to 1.2 million galaxy of the public SDSS DR15 catalog.
+The result obtained $\gamma\simeq 1$ supports a non-expanding universe.

+The expanding universe is supported by the Einstein's Field Equations and the FLRW metric.
+In this work, we note that the expanding interpretation of the FLRW metric also requires some external equation based on the definition of the comoving concept.
+Striping away this supplement from the FLRW model, uncover the non-expanding essence of the metric while still preserves $a(t)$, the time dependent function responsible of the redshift.
+Thus, the non-expanding universe determined experimentally can still be accommodated within the FLRW model.
+It only requires the interpretation of the ad hoc comoving coordinates as the observed luminous ones.

+The research is not over and the physical cause of the cosmological redshift have to be determined.
+In Appendix ~\ref{sec:causesredshift}, we explore the magnetic permeability variation with cosmic time as a possible cause of redshift.
+The growth of the magnetic permeability would drive to a decrease of speed of light while preserving the observed gross atomic structure of distant galaxies.